 8. Sensitive Subject Matter

-To safeguard my own mental wellbeing, I do not subscribe to media with certain portrayals of violence, or the sexualization of womxn.
-I try to keep myself apprised of the artists that arebehind media I consume, and refuse to support predators, chauvinists, or racists.
+To safeguard my own mental health, I do not subscribe to media with certain portrayals of violence, or the objectification of womxn — specifically through the male gaze.
+I try to keep myself apprised of the artists that are behind media I consume, and refuse to support predators, chauvinists, or racists.
 I understand I am not perfect at this but do my best to evaluate the quality of the media I consume, and the person(s) behind the making of it.

 9. Body Break

 As a sex writer, I understand the importance of physical health, and how deeply it’s connected to overall wellbeing.